databrickslabs/dbldatagen/README.md

 library into your workspace.

 Latest pre-release is code complete and fully functional barring some issues with generation of date ranges.

-# Building the code

-See [CONTRIBUTING.md](CONTRIBUTING.md) for build and testing instructions

-## Creating the HTML documentation

-Run `make docs` from the main project directory.

-The main html document will be in the file (relative to the root of the build directory) `./python/docs/docs/build/html/index.html`

 ## Using the Project
 To use the project, the generated wheel should be installed in your Python notebook as a wheel based library